ax-llm/ax/README.md

 ## Extract Details From Messages

 Extracting information from text is one of the most useful thing LLMs can do.
-You can either use the more specialized `ExtractInfoPrompt` which should work even with simplier LLMs or use the `SPrompt` with or without functions and the `responseSchema` to do the same.
+You can either use the more specialized `ExtractInfoPrompt` which should work even with simplier LLMs or use the `SPrompt` with or without functions and the `resultSchema` to do the same.

 ```js
 const entities = [